kris-classes/6426-s1-2020/README.md

 # 6426
-6426 Data Structures and Algorithms
+6426 Data Structures and Alg

+hi from avantika orithms